fw-dev/useful_dashboard_info/README.md

 The Deployment dashboard provides sample panels showing the devices grouped by client version, as well as a bar graph showing how frequently devices are checking in.

 ![Deployment](https://raw.githubusercontent.com/johncclayton/useful_dashboard_info/master/images/general-deployment.png)

+# What metrics are being exposed to prometheus?

+## Metrics
+extra_metrics_http_request_time_taken - REST queries made by extra metrics are timed; the response time is stored in a series of buckets within this metric.

+extra_metrics_application_version - a summary of how many devices are using a particular app & version

+extra_metrics_software_updates_by_state - buckets of all the software updates by state - the value is the number of devices in each state, this includes completed updates.
+The states are:
+- Requested: total number of software updates requested (think of this as devices * updates)
+- Unassigned: total number of software updates not assigned to a device (devices * updates)
+- Assigned: the total number of updates associated / assigned to a device
+- Remaining: the total number of updates that are in-progress that have yet to be completed
+- Completed: the total number of completed updates
+- Error / Warning: the total number of errors / warnings

+extra_metrics_software_updates_by_critical - lists all the updates, indicating the number of normal vs critical updates currently known by the server.

+extra_metrics_software_updates_by_popularity - list of software updates and the number of devices still needing the update (unassigned), completed updates are not included in this count.

+extra_metrics_software_updates_by_age - list of software updates and their age in days, all updates including completed ones are included here.
+The value of the metric is the age in days (from now).

+extra_metrics_software_updates_remaining_by_device - list of devices and the number of [critical] updates they have remaining to be installed, completed updates are not included in this count.

+extra_metrics_devices_by_checkin_days - interesting stats on a per device basis, days since checked, compliance status.

+extra_metrics_per_device_modelnum - provides a value of the model number per device.

+extra_metrics_per_device_compliance - provides a value of the compliance state per device

+extra_metrics_per_device_client_version - number of devices rolled up by client version

+extra_metrics_per_device_platform - number of devices rolled up by platform

+extra_metrics_per_device_tracked - number of devices being tracked

+extra_metrics_per_device_locked - number of devices locked

 # Changelog